MarckBarrion/argos-crazyflie_python-wrapper/README.md

 **Author: Marck Herzon C. Barrion (2024)**

+To cite, use the paper details:
+* Author: Marck Herzon C. Barrion
+* Title: [Blockchain-Enabled Consensus in Swarm Robotics: Integration with Crazyflie Drones and ARGoS]
+* doi:

 Description:
 * This wrapper allows for the control of the Crazyflie simulator model using Python scripts and controllers.
 * This project extends the functionalities of the Crazyflie model developed by Stolfi and Danoy (see details below), adding the following features: